gkmn21/DIRECT/README.md

 - `gymnasium`

 ## Dataset Generation
-The folder `dataset_generation` contains scripts for dataset generation.
+The folder `dataset_generation` contains scripts to generate datasets.

-- Run script `prepare_data.py` to fetch data for a region.
-The generated dataset files will be present in `data` folder.
+- Run script `prepare_data.py` to fetch data from OSM for a region.
+The generated dataset files will be saved in `data` folder.

-## DIRECT model
+## DIRECT Model
 - Run script `run_model.py` to train the model.
-- Run script `inference.py` to run inference of the test set.
+- Run script `inference.py` to run inference on the test set.
 - Finally, run script `eval.py` to obtain the evaluation metrics.

-### Baselines
+## Baselines
 - The scripts for naive baselines SP and GP is present in the folder `Baselines`.
 - 2. Source code provided by the publications was used for baselines RB&C and D-RL